djbr1/Morserino-32_LSP/README.md

 ### Built-in capacitive touch sensors are replaced with load sensor (weight sensor) using CS1237 ADC. ###
 Load Sensor paddles have better reliability compared to capacitive touch paddle, they behave like noiseless mechanical paddle, no need to always touch a particular spot on the sensor.
 Finger does not need to be removed, it is sufficient to decrease pressure as load sensor has inherent spring action.

-Hardware modifications:
+**Hardware additions**:
 - ESP32 free pin 13 configured as CLK for ADC sensors, one wire soldered
 - Pins 2 and 12 formerly used for capacitive touch paddle configured as DATA for two ADC
 - GND and 3.3VEXT taken from JMP1 free holes.
-- 2 x CS1237 ADC on breadboard plus two load sensors
+- Breadboard with 2 x CS1237 ADC plus two load sensors

 As there were no free pins on ESP32,  load sensor had to be enabled at compilation using preprocessor directive `#define FEATURE_PRESSURE_PADDLES` in `morsedefs.h` replacing original capacitive touch functionality.